When a Woman’s Smile Vanished After Seeing My Child With Down Syndrome

 Rather than letting it ruin my day, I want to use this experience to say a few things to hopefully help eliminate some of these situations in the future.

-With all of the doctors’ appointments, therapies, the shock of the diagnosis and added worries that come with being a special needs parent, this mom has been through a lot.
+With all of the doctors’ appointments, therapies, the shock of the diagnosis and added worries that come with being a parent of a child with a disability, this mom has been through a lot.
 She will appreciate a kind word and the normalcy of your conversation.

-While you might look at the child and just see Down syndrome, the parent looks at their child and just sees their child.
+While you might look at the child and just see what you think you know about Down syndrome, the parent looks at their child and sees their child.
 If there’s one thing I long for, it’s for the world to see my daughter for who she is and not what she has.
 For people to look at her and see a valuable human being.
 For everyone to realize that, yes, she has a different genetic make-up than most, but she has just as much to offer the world as anyone else.

 And as far as the fear thing goes, know this.
 It is scary.
 It is so so scary, especially at first.
-But if you ever have a child with special needs, you will rise to the occasion.
+But if you ever have a child with a disability, you will rise to the occasion.
 You will figure it out.

 You will find more joy than you thought imaginable, and you will be so much stronger than you could’ve dreamed.
 It won’t always be easy, but it will always be worth it.